UBC-MDS/public/module-desc-short.md

 DSCI 591 Capstone Project (6 credits)

-  * A faculty-mentored group project based on real data and questions from a partner within or outside the university.
+  * A mentored group project based on real data and questions from a partner within or outside the university.
 Students will formulate questions and design and execute a suitable analysis plan.
 The group will work collaboratively to produce a project report, presentation, and possibly other products, such as a web application.